 Tooth Extractions An Overview

 A tooth extraction is considered a treatment of last resort in the case of tooth damage or decay but may be necessary for the structural development of a patient with tooth overcrowding.
-A simple tooth extraction can often be performed by Dr. Robinson in our Chapel Hill dental office.
+A simple tooth extraction can often be performed by Dr. Cook in our Chapel Hill dental office.

 Tooth Extractions What to Expect